 A performance devised within the program #oradedirigentie

-Produced by Excelsior Theater, Bucharest
+Produced by Excelsior theatre, Bucharest

 Punctul Nemo/ Point Nemo (15 +)